The Lion of Flanders (novel): Adaptations

 The Lion of Flanders has been the subject of various adaptations.
-At least nine comic strip adaptations have been produced; the most celebrated was by Bob De Moor and was serialised in Tintin after 1949 and published as a single volume in 1952.
-It was acclaimed as one of his best works.
+At least nine comic strip adaptations have been produced following the book’s story.
+The most celebrated was by Bob De Moor which was serialised in Tintin after 1949.
+It was also published as a single volume in 1952 and acclaimed as one of his best works.
 Also notable is Karel Biddeloo's loose adaptation of the work in 1984 within the De Rode Ridder series, inspired by surrealism.

 The work was also adapted into a film in 1984, directed by the celebrated Flemish writer Hugo Claus, to commemorate the centenary of Conscience's death.
 The film was itself adapted into a television series by Claus in 1985.
 The work was a co-production between various private and state groups in Belgium and the Netherlands and, at 80 million Belgian francs, was the most expensive film produced in the Low Countries to date.
 As director, Claus attempted to stick as closely to the original text as possible.
 The film was a commercial and critical disaster, criticised for excessive romanticism and a Flemish-nationalist political agenda.